-At the site, there is the signalbox and two pavilions containing various exhibits relating to railway signalling equipment.
+At the site, there is the signalbox and three pavilions containing various exhibits relating to railway signalling equipment.
 We have a small cafe serving hot and cold drinks and cakes/biscuits, and a disabled-accessible toilet.
 The main signalbox has regular demonstrations of the work of a signalman, and we invite children and adults to take part.
 Elsewhere on the site there is a miniature lever frame with full size instruments which is based on the signal box at Cowley Bridge Junction, just outside Exeter.
 On Open Days this can often be seen being operated by a trained signalman (subject to available volunteers).

 Coming by car/bike/on foot

 If you have a SatNav, the post code for the housing in Brick Lane is SO51 8LG; the site is adjacent to house no. 28.
 We have very limited car parking adjacent to the site.
 Visitors with disabilities or very limited mobility may wish to reserve parking in advance by phone (01794 500523/07743 942576) or email.
 Alternative car parks and the route from them to the site are shown on the map in our publicity leaflet – see below.

 Romsey train station is a 5 minute walk away, and the bus stop near the site on Winchester Road is served by Bluestar line 4 to Southampton and Stagecoach route 66 to Winchester.
 Both services are half hourly on Saturdays and hourly on Sundays (as at August 2018).
 There are 2-hourly Bluestar line 5 buses to Eastleigh on Saturdays only.
 Alternatively Romsey’s main bus station is a 10-15 minute walk away.
 Walking routes from the stations and stops are shown on the map in our publicity leaflet – see below.